source-foundry/ufodiff/README.md

 $ ufodiff delta all commits:3
 $ ufodiff delta all commits:5
 $ ufodiff delta all commits:3 Test-Regular.ufo
+$ ufodiff delta all branch:development
+$ ufodiff delta all branch:development Test-Regular.ufo
 ```

 Increase or decrease the integer value after the `commits:` argument to change the depth of the git commit history that you want to examine.
+Include an existing git branch name following the `branch:` argument to perform a branch vs. branch comparison.

-Add one or more optional UFO source base directory name (e.g. Font-Regular.ufo) as last positional arguments in your command to filter the delta analysis by individual source directories.
+Add one or more optional UFO source base directory names (e.g. Font-Regular.ufo) as last positional arguments in your command to filter the delta analysis by individual source directories.

 <h3 id="deltajson"><a href=""> deltajson</a></h3>